Detecting and characterizing phase transitions in active matter using entropy: Method

 where $\vecn(\theta)=(\cos\theta,\sin\theta)$ and $\dag$ denotes transpose and complex conjugation.
 The prefactor $2N^{-1}$ ensures that $\vecD^l (\vecq)=\mathcal{I}$ for an ideal gas ($\mathcal{I}$ being the identity matrix).

-Our goal is to find the information content encoded in the CF. This is the minimal excess Shannon entropy with respect to ideal gas (\ie uniform distribution with the same mean density) that any system can have given the measured CF. In other words, we find the maximum-entropy model with the CF as a constraint.
-Following Ref.~\cite{SorkinPRE22}, we denote the excess entropy per particle, $h_\mathrm{ex}=\langle(H_N-H^\mathrm{id}_N)/N\rangle$, where $H_N$ is the system's entropy for $N$ particles, $H_N^\mathrm{id}$ is the ideal gas entropy for $N$ particles, and the average $\langle\cdot\rangle$ here is over the number of particles.
+Our goal is to find the information content encoded in the CF. This is the minimal excess Shannon entropy with respect to the ideal gas (\ie uniform distribution with the same mean density) that any system can have given the measured CF. In other words, we find the maximum-entropy model with the CF as a constraint.
+Following Ref.~\cite{SorkinPRE22}, we denote the excess entropy per particle, $h_\mathrm{ex}=\langle(H_N-H^\mathrm{id}_N)/N\rangle$, where $H_N$ is the system's entropy for $N$ particles, $H_N^\mathrm{id}$ is the ideal gas entropy for $N$ particles, and the average $\langle\cdot\rangle$ here is over the number of particles (for example, in analyzing the experiments with swarming bacteria below or in grand-canonical ensembles).

 For homogeneous systems (\ie no symmetry-breaking external field), the upper bound of $h_\mathrm{ex}$ using the structure factor as the CF is given by \cite{ArielPRE2020}

 Similarly, the entropy's upper bound as a functional of the orientations CF is \cite{SorkinPRE22}